uitsmijter/Documentation/content/providers/userloginprovider.md

 }
 ```

 **Fetch Backend Example**
-This example allows a user log in for in every user/password combination that is known in a backend system.
+This example allows a user log in for every user/password combination that is known in a backend system, and dynamically assigns scopes based on the user's role.

 ```js
 class UserLoginProvider {